GravitySketch/BackendInterviewPublic/README.md

 2. The second player can join the existing game
 3. Each player can place their X or O in turn
 4. Each player can query the game result: `WaitMoreJoin`, `Ongoing`, `Win`, `Draw`, `Lose`

-### InterviewService/proto
-rpc.proto defines the api provided by the service.
-It has defined 5 rpc apis.
-HelloWorldRequest is the example api and others are the apis for the practice tasks.

-For any proto file change, you should run `./mvnw clean compile` to re-generate the java code for the changes.

-### InterviewServiceUAT
-It contains a user acceptance test example to demo how to write a test for the rest api you provided.